In-Style Predications

 _in_p_loc(e1,x1,x2)

 Ignoring the event argument e2 for the moment, there are two x arguments.
 The predication’s job is to check whether x1 is “in” x2 (whatever that means in the application).
-Because of combinatorial values (described in the previous topic), if the predication is called with two combinatorial arguments that have two values each, like this:
+Because arguments are tuples that can have more than one value (described in the previous topic), the predication could be called with an argument that has two values, like this:

 check: (file1,) in (folder1,)?